Saino

-Saino (साईनो) is a hit 1988 Nepali film directed by Ugyen Chopel.
+Saino (साईनो) is a 1988 Nepali film directed by Ugyen Chopel.
 It starred Danny Denzongpa, Bhuwan K.C., and Tripti Nadakar in lead roles.
 The music of the film was composed by Ranjit Gazmer.
 Danny Denzongpa wrote the story of the film and Tulsi Ghimire scripted the dialogues.
 The film's success led to its remake of a Hindi film Bandhu.
 A TV serial titled Ajnabee was also made that was based on Saino.

 Film

 Tripti is married to Akaash and they have a son Binu.
 Fed up with their lives in another country, they move to their own homeland.
 They live happily there.
 One day, when Akaash visits the city, he meets a lady named Asha.
 Slowly, they begin an illegitimate relationship.
 The news comes to Tripti that her husband died in an accident and his dead body is brought home.
 Tripti carries on with her life with Binu until Danny comes to stay at her house.
 Danny develops a strong friendship with Binu.

 A bad guy named Madan Babu has an evil eye on Tripti.
 He tries to force Tripti to be his wife but he does not succeed as Danny stops him.
 This doesn't stop Madan Babu, so he tries to provoke the villagers about their relationship and plans to banish Tripti from the village.
 Danny gives the villagers an answer and proves that Madan is a bad guy.
 The villagers beat up Madan and his goons.